david-fale/reflections/sprint-3/my-reflections-sprint-3.md

 # Mindfulness

 ### Do you have any biases for or against mindfulness?
 If so, can you describe them?
+I do notcare for it either way, but I do other things to focus my mind.

 ### How did you find the overall experience?
+Simmilar to other practices.

 ### What's your daily habit commitment?